A Nonprofit Organization Bringing Hope, Healing, and Connection to Those Impacted by Eating Disorders in Vail Valley.

 -

 Individuals in Vail Valley affected by eating disorders want greater community understanding of this complex illness.
-BodyKind Vail uses education—through monthly public events and tailored presentations—to foster compassion, reduce stigma, and create safer, more supportive environments for all.
+BodyKind Vail uses education—through quarterly public events and tailored presentations—to foster compassion, reduce stigma, and create safer, more supportive environments for all.

 -